AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/transforms/bare-vs-wrap.md

 -  Working with fixed-schema sources

     As mentioned, `wrap` is the only mode that works for sources that "speak" GraphQL natively.
-However, when you work with fixed schema sources, such as JSON-schema, OpenApi, or SOAP.
-Schema wrapping might have some undesired effects.
+However, when you work with fixed schema sources, such as JSON-schema or OpenApi, schema wrapping might have some undesired effects.
 For example, you won't have access to the original "fixed-contract" response from your data source.

     This might not be ideal, for example, when implementing custom resolvers, where you might want to access several properties returned by your REST service to compute custom data.
 Still, you will only be able to access properties requested with the GraphQL query.